cloudflare/cloudflare-docs/content/workers/runtime-apis/rpc/_index.md

 # Remote-procedure call (RPC)

-Workers provides a built-in, JavaScript-native [RPC (Remote Procedure Call)](https://en.wikipedia.org/wiki/Remote_procedure_call) system, allowing you to:
+Workers provide a built-in, JavaScript-native [RPC (Remote Procedure Call)](https://en.wikipedia.org/wiki/Remote_procedure_call) system, allowing you to:

 - Define public methods on your Worker that can be called by other Workers on the same Cloudflare account, via [Service Bindings](/workers/runtime-apis/bindings/service-bindings/rpc)
 - Define public methods on [Durable Objects](/durable-objects) that can be called by other workers on the same Cloudflare account that declare a binding to it.